ECMA-262-3 in detail. Chapter 5. Functions.

 foo();

-Some implementations being an exception nevertheless set a prototype for activation objects.
-So, for example, in the Blackberry implementation value “x” from the above example is resolved to 10.
+Some implementations set a prototype for activation objects, which is an exception compared to most of other implementations.
+So, in the Blackberry implementation value x from the above example is resolved to 10.
 I.e. do not reach activation object of foo since value is found in Object.prototype:

 AO(bar FD or anonymous FE) -> no ->